ronekko/handy_mouse_pack/README.md

 - **Clear Text Boxes**: Scroll the mouse wheel while hovering over a text box to quickly clear its contents and prepare for new input.
 - **Change Dropdown Selections**: Scroll the mouse wheel while hovering over a dropdown menu to easily change the selected option.
 - **Copy Selected Text**: Just drag to select text, and it will automatically be copied to the clipboard.
-- **Scroll Page by Dragging with Middle Mouse Button**: Hold the middle mouse button and drag to scroll the page proportionally to the mouse movement.
+- **Scroll Page with Middle Button Drag**: Hold the middle mouse button and drag to scroll the page proportionally to the mouse movement.
+- **Resize Images with Right Button Drag**: Right-click and drag on an image to scale it proportionally.
+Dragging right or down enlarges the image, while dragging left or up shrinks it.
+To reset the image to its original size, simply right-click on it.